What are the three techniques of GNSS-RS?

 What are the primary observables of GNSS?

-Code pseudo-ranges, derived from PRN code (Pseudorange and not range due to e.g. clock errors (mainly from receiver)!)
+Code pseudo-ranges, derived from PRN code with time delays (Pseudorange and not range due to e.g. clock errors (mainly from receiver)!)

 However, the primary observable is of course the time delay.